 Take a look around properties you are interested in.
 Consider taking a professional contractor along with you as you look over the properties that you consider buying.
 Decide on an initial offer and start negotiations.
 Before making any sort of decision after a counter offer, evaluate it once and then evaluate it again.

-When you are writing up the letters of intent, keep it simple by going for agreement on the larger issues first and let the smaller issues wait for a later time in the negotiations.
+When you’re writing letters of intent, try to keep it brief by agreeing with the bigger issues initially and let the lesser issues be resolved at a later time.
 By focusing on the big stuff first, you will have more pleasant negotiations, and you will be better able to manage small matters in the end.

 You may need to make some changes to the commercial space you just rented before moving in.
 This may be simple changes such as painting or rearranging furniture.
 Many times, changes include reconfiguring the floor plan by moving walls.
 Decide in advice who will be responsible for these things and try to get landlords or previous owners to pay for some of it.